grip-on-software/data-gathering/README.md

 following scripts to retrieve data or publish status:

-- `scraper/bigboat_to_json.py`: Request the status of a BigBoat dashboard and publish this data to the controller server.
+- `scraper/bigboat_to_json.py`: Request the status of a BigBoat dashboard and publish this data to the controller server via its API.
-- `scraper/generate_key.py`: Generate a public-private key pair and distribute the public part to supporting sources (GitLab) and the controller server, for registration purposes.
+- `scraper/generate_key.py`: Generate a public-private key pair and distribute the public part to supporting sources (version control systems) and the controller server, for registration purposes.
 - `scraper/preflight.py`: Perform status checks, including integrity of secrets and the controller server, before collecting and exporting data.
+- `scraper/export_files.py`: Upload exported data and update trackers via SSH to the controller server and the API for a status indication.
-- `scraper/agent/scraper.py`: Web API server providing scraper status information and immediate job starts.
+- `scraper/agent/scraper.py`: Web API server providing scraper status information and immediate jobs.
+See the [scraper web API](#scraper-web-api) for more details.

 Finally, the repository contains a controller API and its backend daemons, and a deployment interface:

 - `controller/auth/`: API endpoints of the controller, at which agents can register themselves, publish health status and logs, or indicate that they have exported their scraped data.
+See the [controller API](#controller-api) for more details.
-- `controller/daemon.py`: Internal daemon for handling agent user creation and permissions of their files.
+- `controller/controller_daemon.py`: Internal daemon for handling agent user creation and permissions of the agent files.
-- `daemon.py`: Internal daemon for providing update tracking and project salts for use by the agent.
+- `controller/gatherer_daemon.py`: Internal daemon for providing update trackers and project salts for use by the agent.
-- `exporter_daemon.py` and `controller-export.sh`: Internal daemon for handling
+- `controller/exporter_daemon.py` and `controller-export.sh`: Internal daemon
-  agent's collected data to import into the database.
+  for handling agent's collected data to import into the database.

 ## Docker